 6. Referrals and promotions work!

 Referrals bring in business and they build trust.
 Mention a discount or promotion in your ads, whether they be online, in print, on grocery carts, on the radio or on a billboard.
 Offer a promotional rebate for those who refer someone else, maybe by handing out business cards that have the deal written on them, for example.
 This offers an incentive and it increases trust.
-You’d never recommend somewhere you didn’t approve of right?
-Parents think the same way.
-If their friend they trust recommends your daycare center it’s because it’s going well for their kid.
+You’d never recommend somewhere you didn’t approve of and parents think the same way.
+If their friend they trust recommends your daycare center, it’s because it’s going well for their kid.
 Any promotion of discount they get for referring a friend is just an added bonus.